uber/nebula.gl/docs/api-reference/mode-handlers/overview.md

 * Mode name: `scale`

 User can scale a feature about its centroid by clicking and dragging (inward or outward) the selected geometry.

-_Note: currently only supports single selection_
+This mode supports multiple selections.

 ## [RotateHandler](https://github.com/uber/nebula.gl/blob/master/modules/core/src/lib/mode-handlers/rotate-handler.js)

 * Mode name: `rotate`

 User can rotate a feature about its centroid by clicking and dragging the selected geometry.

-_Note: currently only supports single selection_
+This mode supports multiple selections.

 ## [TranslateHandler](https://github.com/uber/nebula.gl/blob/master/modules/core/src/lib/mode-handlers/translate-handler.js)

 * Mode name: `translate`

 User can translate a feature by clicking selected feature and dragging anywhere on the screen.

-_Note: currently only supports single selection_
+This mode supports multiple selections.

 ## [DuplicateHandler](https://github.com/uber/nebula.gl/blob/master/modules/core/src/lib/mode-handlers/duplicate-handler.js)

 * Mode name: `duplicate`

 User can duplicate and translate a feature by clicking selected feature and dragging anywhere on the screen.
-This mode is extended on TranslateHandler.
+This mode is extends TranslateHandler.
+This mode supports multiple selections.

-_Note: currently only supports single selection_

 ## [DrawPointHandler](https://github.com/uber/nebula.gl/blob/master/modules/core/src/lib/mode-handlers/draw-point-handler.js)